On the geometry of star domains and the spectra of Hodge-Laplace operators: Introduction

-In our interpretation, the former describes how to transform the star domain $\Domain$ onto the open unit ball, whereas the latter describes how to transform in the opposite direction.
-We particularly emphasize their Lipschitz constants.
-These efforts reproduce results by Toranzos~\cite{toranzos1967radial} and Vre\'{c}ica~\cite{vrecica1981note} with new proofs.
-Moreover, we improve Beer's Lipschitz estimate for the gauge function~\cite{beer1975starshaped} by a factor of two.
+The second scalar function is positively homogeneous as well.
+We are not aware of a systematic treatment of this function in the literature.
+We call it \emph{expansion function}:

-Eventually, this brings forth approximations of convex domains via a sequence of smoothly bounded strictly convex such that the gauge functions and reciprocal radial function converge as well.
-We construct bi-Lipschitz transformations from the original domain onto the approximating domains, ensuring that the Lipschitz constants remain uniformly bounded and that the transformations equals the identity away from an ever more narrowing band along the boundary.
-The convergence of the reciprocal radial function then implies the convergence of not only the Poincar\'e--Friedrichs constants of the Hodge--Laplace operators but also the sequences of eigenvalues.
-Here, the domain's convexity guarantees uniform bounds for the Poincar\'e--Friedrichs inequalities, Gaffney inequalities, and Sobolev--Poincar\'e inequalities.
+In our interpretation, the gauge function describes how to transform from the star domain $\Domain$ onto the open unit ball, whereas the expansion function describes how to transform from the unit ball onto a given star domain.
+We pay particular attention to their Lipschitz constants.
+We recover results by Toranzos~\cite{toranzos1967radial} and Vre\'{c}ica~\cite{vrecica1981note}, and improve Toranzos's original statement; see Remark~\ref{remark:magnitude_lipschitz_improvement}.
+Moreover, we improve Beer's Lipschitz estimate for the gauge function~\cite{beer1975starshaped} by a factor of two; see Remark~\ref{remark:beer_improvement}.